lin-justin/julia-ml/README.md

-# julia-ml
+# Julia

-A collection of practicing Julia for machine learning
+A collection of machine learning files for practicing Julia.